conduktor/conduktor-docs/docs/platform/guides/configure-audit-log-topic.md

 Let's see how to configure the Audit Log to be sent to a Kafka topic, and then export it as CSV or JSON.

 :::info
-You can find the [list of Audit Log events](/platform/navigation/settings/audit-log/#exportable-audit-log-events) here.
+You can find the full list of Audit Log events [here](/platform/navigation/settings/audit-log/#exportable-audit-log-events).
 :::

 ## Send the Console Audit Log in a Kafka Topic